 Entering the 2015-16 season, Fornasiere has more experience in the Big Ten then anyone except for current Minnesota head coach John Anderson.
 Fornasiere and Anderson have coached together as part of the Golden Gopher staff for the last 30 seasons, comprising one of the longest tenures for a coaching duo in the nation.

-Fornasiere is entering his 31st year with the Minnesota baseball program, and his 21st as the assistant head coach.
+Fornasiere recently wrapped up his 31st year with the Minnesota baseball program, and his 21st as the assistant head coach.
 His duties include scouting, scheduling, recruiting and teaching team and individual defensive skills and schemes.
 From 2003-07, Minnesota fielded at a .967 clip, making just 364 errors 10,536 chances in that span.
 In 2010, the Gophers set a school-record with a .974 fielding percentage.
 Fornasiere helped the team reach that clip despite major injuries at the center field and catcher positions for significant portions of the season.
-That mark was broken two years later and Minnesota held a school-best .976 mark in 2012.
-Heading into the 2015-16 season, Fornasiere has helped develop 35 different infielders that have received All-Big Ten honors at Minnesota.
-Most recently, shortstop Michael Handel was named to the All-Big Ten Second Team in 2015.
+That mark was broken two years later and Minnesota held a school-best .976 mark in 2012, which was later snapped in 2016 as the Gophers maintained a .980 fielding percentage - a mark that ranked in the top 10 in the nation.
+Fornasiere has helped develop 36 different infielders that have received All-Big Ten honors at Minnesota.
+Most recently, second baseman Connor Schaefbauer, who held a .997 fielding percentage, was named to the All-Big Ten First Team in 2016.

 AJ Pettersen (2011) was the first Gopher shortstop to earn First-Team All-Big Ten honors since Scott Welch received the honor in 2002.
 As a senior, Pettersen led the team with a .344 batting average in 49 games played.
 In 2010, Nick O'Shea became the first player to claim First-Team All-Big Ten honors at first base since Andy Hunter did so in 2004.
 O'Shea batted .333 with 13 home runs and 60 RBI.